Phanatic/schema2/README.md

 ## Notes & issues

 * Post-deploy actions: No promises made about the accuracy of this section of the API or DB schema.
 Need to consult with team.
+    * StormRunner stuff has not been addressed/generalized at all.
+* Artifacts is also up in the air... do we really need to be uploading artifacts via CREST?
+Similarly with downloads.
+Need to discuss.

 * `project_invite`: We should really be generating unique per-user invitations.